Palmer-Lab-UCSD/hwas/README.md

 hwas intersect path_to_vcf/genotypes.vcf
 ```

-This will create a file `samples` and will subset the samples
+This command will overwrite the
-in the data tables `covariates.csv` and `phenotype.csv`
+`covariates.csv` and `phenotype.csv` files with the data of
+samples specified in the `samples` file.

 ```
 ./